 This section presents the Environmental and Social Management Plan (ESMP) for the Project.
 The purpose of this ESMP is to specify the standards and controls required to manage and monitor environmental and social impacts during construction and operation phase.
-To achieve this, the ESMP identifies potential adverse impacts from the planned activities and outlines mitigation measures required to reduce the likely negative effects on the physical, natural and social environment.
-This is in accordance with the applicable reference standards which emphasizes the importance of managing social and environmental performance throughout the lifecycle of the project.
+To achieve this, the ESMP identifies potential adverse impacts from the planned activities and outlines mitigation measures required to reduce the likely negative effects on the physical, natural and social environmental performance throughout the lifecycle of the project.